-While all presidential directives may have the same legal effect, there are historical designations worth understanding.
-To begin, executive orders and proclamations are the most commonly used and discussed presidential directives.
-The Federal Register Act expressly references these two types of presidential directives.
-As between the two labels, the classic distinction between executive orders and proclamations appeared in a 1957 House Committee Report: executive orders are directed to and govern the conduct of Executive Branch officials, while proclamations affect primarily the activity of private individuals.
-Sec.
-1967
+and discussed presidential directives.568 The Federal Register Act expressly references these two types of presidential directives.569 As between the two labels, the classic distinction between executive orders and proclamations appeared in a 1957 House Committee Report: executive orders are directed to and govern the conduct of Executive Branch officials, while proclamations affect primarily the activity of private individuals.570

 Presidents appear to use executive orders to promote their policies and publicize their actions.
-Thus, they are regularly published in the Federal Register and made available on whitehouse.gov.568 Executive orders sometimes order actions with some specificity.569 At other times, the orders direct agencies to develop a plan of action for agencies or officials to pursue a general policy.570 Often, the executive order will require implementation by one or more agencies.
+Thus, they are regularly published in the Federal Register and made available on whitehouse.gov.571 Executive orders sometimes order actions with some specificity.572 At other times, the orders direct agencies to develop a plan of action for agencies or officials to pursue a general policy.573 Often, the executive order will require implementation by one or more agencies.
 Virtually every order provides that it does not "create any right or benefit, substantive or procedural, enforceable at law or in equity by any party" against any governmental entity, personnel, or agents.
-Similarly, courts have generally refused to recognize private rights of action to enforce agencies' obligations under executive orders.571
+Similarly, courts have generally refused to recognize private rights of action to enforce agencies' obligations under executive orders.574

-Of the many functions executive orders can serve,572 Presidents use them as a "[m]echanism of regulation of businesses and citizens" as well as a means to act when Congress fails to enact proposed legislation.573 Thus, executive orders often have a consciously "regulatory" effect, even if directed at the manner in which agencies conduct their proprietary functions.574
+Of the many functions executive orders can serve,575 Presidents use them as a "[m]echanism of regulation of businesses and citizens" as well as a means to act when Congress fails to enact proposed legislation.576 Thus, executive orders often have a consciously "regulatory" effect, even if directed at the manner in which agencies conduct their proprietary functions.577

 Executive orders directed toward agency contracting or grant-making decisions will often have profound impacts on current or potential contractors' and grantees' activities.
-575 Take for example,
+578 Take for example,